 The goal is to always be one step ahead of the market.

-To determine whether to invest in bonds now, there are a couple of variables you should consider, in addition to learning how to effectively conduct interest rate predictions.
+To determine whether to invest in bonds now, there are a couple of variables that you should consider in addition to learning how to effectively conduct interest rate predictions.

 Key variables to consider include:

-- Fed interest rate outlook and predictions (impacts the bond yield)
+- Fed interest rate outlook & predictions: This impacts the bond yield

-Bond Yields and Their Correlation with Fed Interest Rates
+Bond Yields & Their Correlation with Fed Interest Rates

-Bond yields have a direct correlation with Fed interest rates and the outlook on future interest rate hikes.
+Bond yields have a direct correlation with current Fed interest rates and also on anticipated future interest rate hikes.

-The reason why the outlook on rates (interest rate predictions) is very important is that investors do not wait for the Fed to raise rates before they decide whether to buy bonds or sell a bond they already own.
+The reason why the outlook of rates (interest rate predictions) is very important is that investors do not wait for the Fed to raise rates before they decide whether to buy or sell bonds that they already own.

-As mentioned above, being a bond investor requires you to always be proactive and stay one step ahead of the bond investing pack.
+As mentioned above, being a bond investor requires you to always be proactive and stay one step ahead of the bond investing crowd.

-Waiting until the Fed raises interest rates before you act will be acting too late.
+Waiting until the next Fed rate hike before you act might be acting too late.

 Why do bond investors bid up bond yields based on the interest rate outlook?

-To better understand the process above, we need to take a step back and quickly discuss bond valuations.
+To better understand the process above, we need to take a look at how bonds are valued (pricing bonds).

-…all discounted to the present-day based on a set interest rate.
+All of these elements are discounted to the present day based on a set interest rate.

 The bond yield (i) used to discount a bond to its present-day value (what the bond is selling for today) is impacted by the future outlook on rates.